4nte/mqtt-mirror/README.md

 All topics are mirrored by default, you can cherry pick topics to be mirrored by specifying topic filters.
 Standard MQTT wildcards `+` and `#` are available, [see wildcard spec](https://mosquitto.org/man/mqtt-7.html).

 #### Should I use this in production?
-Before 1.0 is released, use the following rule of thumb for production use:
-> Are you mirroring MQTT traffic from a production broker to a non-production broker?
-If yes, mqtt-mirror is safe by design since it behaves as a read-only client to the source broker.
-In case of failure, production broker will not be affected.
+mqtt-mirror is not tested well enough to be relied upon for critical purposes.
+Until a stable 1.0 release, use with caution.

 Take in consideration that outbound traffic will increase by the amount of inbound traffic.
-It might become an issue for really high loads.
 Use topic filters to prevent mirroring of unecessary messages.

 mqtt-mirror is used in production at ![spotsie.io](https://spotsie.io/)! :sparkles: